In the unfortunate event that a person has passed away, there are three things that must be done in the first few days:

 Register the death

-If the death has been reported to the Procurator Fiscal they must give permisson before registering the death.
+If the death has been reported to the Procurator Fiscal they must give permission before registering the death.

 You can register the death if you are a relative, a witness to the death, a hospital administrator or the person making arrangements with the funeral directors.